Larry Morrow

 Larry Morrow is an American serial entrepreneur and author.

 Early life and education

-Morrow is African-American by ethnicity and grew up in a Korean-American family in New Orleans, Louisiana.
-He was raised by his mom and Korean grandmother who were both entrepreneurs.
-He attended St. Augustine High School and graduated from Bonnebel High.
+Morrow is of African-American ethnicity and grew up in a Korean-American family in New Orleans, Louisiana.
+He was raised by his mom and Korean grandmother both of whom were entrepreneurs.
+He attended St. Augustine High School and graduated from Bonnabel High.
 He also attended Tulane University but dropped out to support his family.